 Tired of only being able to access my iA Writer documents on my iOS devices, I created Onword, a simple web application for writing documents.
 It was designed and developed in just 10 days, and introduced me to the world of Ruby.
+Visit the site.

 I designed and developed Brills to quench my thirst for a simpler money management application that worked on all my devices, with a no-nonsense interface.
 I wrote it in vanilla PHP, before later discovering that CodeIgniter does a much better job than me at a lot of important stuff, and moving the code onto the framework with great ease.
+Visit the site.